Your Model Application

 I want to use pictures from my set on another site, is that okay?

 Each model is allowed to select a maximum of three photos from their set to use on Instagram, Facebook, Model Mayhem, Portfolio, etc. and those are the only three photos to be distributed by the model.
 Cosplay Deviants staff may select other images than the models chosen three for press use on the official Facebook, Deviant Art, etc. If a photo is released by staff, the model can use it in addition to their three.
 All images must retain the Cosplay Deviants logo and be as they appeared on the site.

 In most cases yes.
 Models make their bread and butter by posing and being exhibited on websites, ads, magazines, etc. and we understand that.
 Cosplay Deviants asks of its models to not appear on directly competing sites during their time as a Deviant.

 A Direct Competitor is defined as a website that features costumes or cosplay in an adult nature that has a separate, paid members-only section.
 We do make exceptions.
 Exceptions are made on a case by case basis, and are given prior written consent from Cosplay Deviants.

-Almost all of our models have careers on other websites outside of Cosplay Deviants, here are some examples:
+Almost all of our models have careers on other websites outside of Cosplay Deviants.